jacksonwhiting/stock-trader/public/README.md

 * Is this a bullet list?
    * What happens now?
-      *How about now?
+      * How about now?

 1. How do numbered lists work?
-   a.
-What if we set a letter to it?
+   * What if we set a letter to it?
-   b.
-How about now?
+   * How about now?